ajha23/JavaScript-Interview-Question/README.md

   return arr= k>0?arr[k-1]:"Value of should be greater than 0" }
 ```
-##2)2nd smallest element of a sorted rotated array.
+## Question 2.
+2nd smallest element of a sorted rotated array.
 ### Answer
 ```
 var findMin = (arr,low,high)=>{